-Applications are invited for Said foundation grants available for postgraduate study at master level at UK universities.
-Applications are restricted to candidates who are Syrian, Lebanese, Jordanian or Palestinian nationals ordinarily resident in Syria, Lebanon, Jordan, Palestine or Israel.
+Applications are invited for Said foundation grants available for postgraduate study at the master level at UK universities.
+Applications are restricted to candidates who are Syrian, Lebanese, Jordanian, or Palestinian nationals ordinarily resident in Syria, Lebanon, Jordan, Palestine, or Israel.

 A valuable opportunity for postgraduate degree level students.

 User Review( votes)

 The Said foundation grants Programme aims to promote education and development in the Middle East and to provide students and young professionals with educational and training opportunities that will help their career development, enable them to achieve impact in their professional fields, and bring benefits to others in their countries of origin.

 Nationality: Nationals from Lebanon, Jordan, Palestine, and Syria

 The program can be taken in the UK

 Applications for 2021/22 financial aid positions will open at 12:00 midday UK time on Tuesday 1 September 2020 and close at 12:00 midday UK time on Friday 30 October 2020.